Integrity USA: Financial mismanagement allegations

 A 2019 report by Egan Millard of the Episcopal News Service described the President's leadership as marked by "instability and uncertainty," and reported Integrity had $516,152 in net assets at the start of 2013, and was taking in over $200,000 per year for the preceding several years.
 By 2015, the last year it filed a full tax return to the US Internal Revenue Service, the group' reported net assets were reported to be $134,029.

 The Illinois Secretary of State dissolved Integrity USA's incorporation status in 2019, which Integrity's president said was due to the board's failure to file the nonprofit's annual financial report.
 Once the report was filed, the group was reinstated.

 Between March 2019 and June 2019, three Integrity USA board members resigned, leaving only one elected board member, and by October 2019, Integrity USA was described by Millard as "a shadow of its former self, beset by struggles with leadership, finances, and communication," and the board's term was reported to be defined by "instability and uncertainty."
-In June 2019, Integrity announced via Twitter that two employees of the Episcopal Diocese of East Carolina had been appointed to the board, and Integrity USA's address changed to Kinston, NC, the seat of the Episcopal Diocese of East Carolina.
+In June 2019, Integrity announced via Twitter that two employees of the Episcopal Diocese of East Carolina had been appointed to the board, and Integrity USA's address changed to Kinston, North Carolina, the seat of the Episcopal Diocese of East Carolina.

 In December 2019, amid allegations of mismanagement, Integrity USA's president resigned, citing the need to spend more time with her family.

 Integrity USA Founder Louie Crew Clay died two days later, on November 27, 2019.